petermsiegel/f-string-apl/README.md

   // auto:
   //   If 0, user must load own objects; nothing is automatic.
-  //   If 1, dfns and files searched in sequence set by dfnsOrder.
+  //   If 1, dfns and files searched in sequence set by path (q.v.).
-  //         See path for directory search sequence.
   //   If null, the value is set from LIB_AUTO global
      auto:  null,